 2. National Forests

 The US National Forest Service offers free camping across the country, Florida included.
-There are three forests in Florida that offer camping:
+Three forests in Florida offer camping:

 - Apalachicola National Forest (north Florida in the panhandle)